TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 * Type inference for casting

-  This can be useful with combination with prepering collection literals.
+  This can be useful with combination with already preparing collection literals.

   ```csharp
   var temp = (Span<_>)[1,2,3];